afghahi1992/nestjs-microServices/README.md

-## NestJS REST API Gateway + gRPC microservices
+# NestJS REST API Gateway with gRPC microservices
-This project is a monorepo containing a REST API gateway with gRPC back-end microservices all written using the NestJS Framework and TypeScript.
-This project is mainly used for learning/trial purposes only.
+This project is a mono repo containing a REST API gateway with gRPC back-end microservices. all written using the NestJS Framework and TypeScript.

+## Architecture Overview
+The REST API acts as a gateway/proxy for the different microservices it exposes.
+The controllers of the REST API make calls to the gRPC servers/microservices in the back end. subsequently, the gRPC handles the request to connect to microservices or any other service it needs to serve requests.